MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 - Does your funding sponsor require a specific data repository?
 - Does your organization/institution recommend a specific data repository?
-- Is there a domain-specific repository that is widely-used in your research field?
+- Is there a domain-specific repository that is widely used in your research field?
 - Does the repository provide open data access?
-- Do you think the tools offered by the repository for data discovery and distribution are suitable for your data and FAIR?
+- Do you think the tools offered by the repository for data discovery and distribution are FAIR and suitable for your data?
-- Does the repository require funding from your project, does it fit within your budget and does it require sustained support beyond the project life cycle?
+- Does the repository require funding from your project?
+Does it fit within your budget or require sustained support beyond the project life cycle?

-Find and compare the services, beneﬁts and limitations of the repositories you are considering.
-Each repository will have its own processes and requirements for accepting and hosting your data depending on their level of funding, purpose, and user base.
+Find and compare the services, benefits, and limitations of the repositories you are considering.
+Each repository will have its own processes and requirements for accepting and hosting your data depending on their level of funding, purpose, and userbase.

 Similarly, each repository will provide a different set of functionality and services depending on their level of funding, purpose, and user base.

-Data with privacy concerns may have additional anonymization or approval processes or restrictions on who can access the data.
+Data with privacy concerns may have additional anonymization, approval processes, or restrictions on who can access the data.

-A good overview of desirable characteristics presented by the White House is [given here.](https://www.whitehouse.gov/wp-content/uploads/2022/05/05-2022-Desirable-Characteristics-of-Data-Repositories.pdf)
+A good overview of desirable characteristics presented by the White House can be [found here](https://doi.org/10.5479/10088/113528) (external link).

 ### Ensuring Accessibility

 Good repositories will share (or offer) your open data through standard protocols, like HTTPS or SFTP.
 Common ways to do this are:

 - Allowing users the ability to see a list of files that they can click and download via an intuitive interface.
-- Creating a documented API for users to generate a list of file links that meet search criteria that they can download in an automated fashion (i.e., machine-to-machine data access).
+- Creating a documented API for users to generate a list of file links that meet search criteria that they can download in an automated fashion (e.g. machine-to-machine data access).

-Additionally, repositories can require authorization and authentication (e.g., logins with usernames/passwords) to access data.
-While this is allowed under FAIR principles, it may violate Open Science principles if not everyone is able to obtain a login.
+Additionally, repositories can require authorization and authentication (e.g. logins with usernames/passwords) to access data.
+While this is allowed under FAIR Principles, it may violate open science principles if not everyone is able to obtain a login.

 ### Working with a Repository